stungeye/Applied-Math-For-Games-1/docs/06-numbers/02-numeral-systems.md

 ## Binary (Base-2)

-The binary numeral system is the base-2 system; it uses only two symbols: 0 and 1 (in Hindu-Arabic numerals)
+The binary numeral system is the base-2 system; it uses only two symbols: 0 and 1

 - A single **b**inary dig**it** is known as a _bit_
 - Four bits is called a _nibble_, i.e. 1010